Aluminum rising cost affecting Wichita businesses

 “We’ve seen this before,” said Hoberecht.
 “Inflation has affected our business significantly.
 And really, what’s helped us is just getting educated into the market.
 And then being able to handle the waves that we run into.”

 Hoberecht says this is another wave.
-He says his industry has recently seen a spike in the cost of 11.2 percent.
+He says his industry has recently seen a spike in the cost of 11.2%.

 He says a lot of manufacturers are going to aluminum, and he is working ways to effectively use aluminum while the line on his prices.
 He is a competitive bidder, and he likes to win.